MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Get the endpoint and keys for your search resource

-1. In the Azure portal, on the **Overview** page for your Azure Cognitive Search resource, note the **Url** value, which should be similar to **https://*your_resource_name*.search.windows.net**.
+1. In the Azure portal, on the **Overview** page for your Azure AI Search resource, note the **Url** value, which should be similar to **https://*your_resource_name*.search.windows.net**.
 This is the endpoint for your search resource.
 2. On the **Keys** page, note that there are two **admin** keys, and a single **query** key.
 An *admin* key is used to create and manage search resources; a *query* key is used by client applications that only need to perform search queries.

     *You will need the endpoint and query key for your client application.*

-### Prepare to use the Azure Cognitive Search SDK
+### Prepare to use the Azure AI Search SDK

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **22-create-a-search-solution** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
 2. Right-click the **margies-travel** folder and open an integrated terminal.
-Then install the Azure Cognitive Search SDK package by running the appropriate command for your language preference:
+Then install the Azure AI Search SDK package by running the appropriate command for your language preference:

     **C#**